Bira/octopus-carnival/_drafts/wir-mm-4e-salamander.md

 masters or for their own benefit, salamanders often raid the natural world through planar rifts in order to plunder it and take slaves.

-These slaves from the world make up the bottom ranks of salamander society, which are also filled with magma beasts and other "weaker" elementals.
+These slaves from the world make up the bottom ranks of salamander society, and include not only mortals but also magma beasts and other "weaker" elementals.

 ## The Numbers